mui/material-ui/docs/src/pages/components/speed-dial/speed-dial.md

 The SpeedDialActions tooltips can be displayed persistently so that users don't have to long-press to see the tooltip on touch devices.

-It is enabled here across all devices for demo purposes, but in production, it could use the `isTouch` logic to conditionally set the prop.
+It is enabled here across all devices for demo purposes, but in production it could use the `isTouch` logic to conditionally set the prop.

 {{"demo": "pages/components/speed-dial/SpeedDialTooltipOpen.js"}}